esciencecenter-digital-skills/research-software-support/modules/distributing/slides-distributing.md

 A function, or procedure which is really a better term but not what most people use anymore, is a list of instructions, like a recipe.

-To make lasagna, you use sheets of dough, Bechamel sauce, and tomato sauce, and stack them up in alternating layers before cooking everything in the oven.
+To make lasagna, you use sheets of dough, Béchamel sauce, and tomato sauce, and stack them up in alternating layers before cooking everything in the oven.
 Of course tomato sauce does not grow on trees, so you'll need a sub-recipe to make that, and it's the same with functions: they call other functions.